ReactiveX/RxGo/README.md

 # Go Reactive Extension (GRX)
-Reactive extension for Go.
+Simple Reactive Extension for Go.

 ## Why?
-I started `GRX` as a study into Reactive Programming, or specifically [ReactiveX](http://reactivex.io)'s interpretation of Reactive Programming.
+I started `GRX` as I studied Reactive Programming, or specifically [ReactiveX](http://reactivex.io)'s interpretation of Reactive Programming.

 ## Is this for you?
 If you are someone who wants to learn or use Reactive Programming in Go, and you are open-mind about concurrency primitives such as goroutines, channels, and syncs being abstracted in favor of the [Stream mantra](https://camo.githubusercontent.com/e581baffb3db3e4f749350326af32de8d5ba4363/687474703a2f2f692e696d6775722e636f6d2f4149696d5138432e6a7067), you may find this interesting.

 ## What is Reactive Programming?
 **Reactive** is a yet-to-be-refined programming *paradigm*--or way of doing things--like the MVC was decades ago.
 One can say that a chat application (like Slack) or a real-time game server is "reactive".
 Then you might ask, "what's new?"
 Nothing is, really.
 It is the way of looking at the problem and programming that is.